acreskeyMoz/browsertime_scripts/README.md

         • geckodriver_path (point to the geckodriver binary you just downloaded)

 • Configure the browser variants you'd like to compare.
 These can be seperate binaries or else preferences.

-  See variants_android.py  or variants_desktop.py
+  See `variants_android.py` or `variants_desktop.py` for examples.

-  For example, to compare fenix without and with HTTP/3 enabled, you may do something like this:
+  For instance, to compare fenix without and with HTTP/3 enabled, you may do something like this:

         variants = [('fenix', 'fenix.sh', 'org.mozilla.fenix', fenix_nightly_location, ''),
                     ('fenix_h3', 'fenix.sh', 'org.mozilla.fenix', fenix_nightly_location, ' --firefox.preference network.http.http3.enabled:true' )]